 Patients, visitors and staff are being advised to plan ahead when visiting Hull Royal Infirmary from next week.

-As Hull and East Yorkshire Hospitals NHS Trust continues to improve its facilities and services, resurfacing and improvement works are set to take place at the main entrance to the Hull Royal Infirmary site, also known as Lansdowne Street.
+As Hull University Teaching Hospitals NHS Trust continues to improve its facilities and services, resurfacing and improvement works are set to take place at the main entrance to the Hull Royal Infirmary site, also known as Lansdowne Street.

 From Tuesday 2nd May 2017, Lansdowne Street will have a full road closure in place, meaning patients and visitors will only be able to access the hospital site via Fountain Street and Arlington Street.
 Disabled parking will continue to be available in the car park immediately in front of the HRI tower block, with access via Arlington Street.